Introduction

 Here’s everything you need to know about this popular card game.

-What is The President Card Game
+What is The President Card Game?

 The President, also known as Landlord, Scum, Janitor, or other regional names, is a card game that can be played with 3 to 8 players.
+It is a shedding card game in which you get rid of your cards to become the president of that round.

 Objective